qbead/qbeadWebsite/content/book/stepcounter.md

 Our next task is to change the SpinWheel's LEDs based on the motion data we have collected.
 Having visual feedback at each stage of our work makes it easier to detect errors in our code.
 We will use the `setLargeLEDsUniform` function to turn all 8 of the large LEDs on at the same time.
 We will use an equal mixture of red, green, and blue, in order to make them light up in white.

 ::: further-reading
-To further explore why we can trick our brains to perceive a mixture of red, green, and blue colors as white, check out the ["Biology of Sight" activity](/sight).
+To further explore why we can trick our brains to perceive a mixture of red, green, and blue colors as white, check out the [Biology of Sight adventure](/sight).
 :::

 The intensity of each color will be proportional to the detected acceleration.
 However, you might have noticed that the `total_acceleration` value is 1, not 0, at rest.
 This is because the motion sensor (called an accelerometer) cannot distinguish between the force of gravity acting on it at all times, and the forces of inertia acting on it when you shake it.